johnblessmbunga/Arithemtic-Calculator/README.md

 npm start
 ### Features
-__-Basic Arithmetic Operations__: Input an equation to with any combination of the follwoing operations; addition, subtraction, multiplication or division using user input.To represent these operations the follwoing symbols can be used +,-,*,x,/.
+__-Basic Arithmetic Operations__: The calculator can solve equations involving any combination of the following operations: addition, subtraction, multiplication, or division.

+The following symbols can be used to represent these operations:

+Addition: +

+Subtraction: -

+Multiplication: * or x

+Division: /

+__-Brackets__:
+   -The calculator supports the use of parentheses () for grouping operations.

-__-Brackets__: Can use brackets in equations with symbols \(\) other brackets such as \[\] and \{\} are not accepted.
-When two adjacent bracket elements or a number element follwed by a bracket element the result of the commputation is the product of the two elements.
+   -Other bracket types such as [] and {} are not accepted.

+   -When two adjacent bracket elements or a number followed by a bracket element are present,       the calculator interprets the computation as the product of the two elements.

-__-Positive & Negative Handling__: Recognises + or - before a number or bracket element as  an indication of a positive or negative element.
-Additionaly Arithemtic-Calculator can simplify multiple adjacent + or/and - signs into a single + or - sign.
+__-Positive & Negative Handling__:
+   -The calculator recognizes + or - before a number or bracket element as an indication of a       positive or negative element.

+   -It can simplify multiple adjacent + or - signs into a single + or - sign.
+   Example:
+   5 + -3 is simplified to 5 - 3.
+   5 -- 3 is simplified to 5 + 3.

 __-Space & Error Handling__: Is capable of handling whether spaces are included, not included, or a combination of both.
 Arithemtic-Calculator also produces error message if unclosed bracket, random string, invalid operation detected.
 ## License